 Global Climate Strike

-This September, millions of people will walk out of schools and workplaces to demand an end to the age of fossil fuels.
-Find out how school staff and students can participate at globalclimatestrike.net.
+In September 2019, millions of people walked out of schools and workplaces to demand an end to the age of fossil fuels.
+Find out how school staff and students can participate in future strikes at globalclimatestrike.net.

 Students from the Climate Strike Youth Coalition in Portland, Oregon, wrote a letter to the school district superintendent about their intention to strike on September 20 and their demands of the district.
 This could be a useful reference for students in other school districts.
 View letter.